qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 A buffer of 1 points seems to give a good result.
 Notice you can also specify the buffer size in map units if that works out better for you.

-The remaining entries inside the :guilabel:`Label` tab allow you control the appearance of the labels using attributes stored in the layer.
+The advanced entries inside the :guilabel:`Label` tab allow you control the appearance of the labels using attributes stored in the layer.
 The entries beginning with ``Data defined`` allow you to set all the parameters for the labels using fields in the layer.